-If you add water after adding coffee, it creates a better foam, something you should be striving for if you're looking to replicate traditional Turkish coffee.
+If you add water after adding coffee, it creates a better foam, something you should strive for if you're looking to replicate traditional Turkish coffee.

-In a moment, it will again start to boil over, instantly remove the coffee from the heat.
+In a moment, it will again boil over; instantly remove the coffee from the heat.

-This is what makes a perfect cup of Turkish coffee.
+You just brewed a perfect cup of Turkish coffee.

 Slowly pour your coffee into the cups.
 Be careful not to lose that precious foam as you pour.

-Tempted to try some Turkish coffee?
+Were you tempted to try some Turkish coffee?
 If so, be sure to let us know how you got on.

 Turkish coffee is much thicker and more robust than the regular coffee we drink.